tlg-alice/iOS-TableView-Tutorial-in-swift/README.md

-#iOS TableView Tutorial in swift
+# iOS TableView Tutorial in swift

-A simple list of countries built using the TableView widget in the view controller Scene
+## A simple list of countries built using the TableView widget in the view controller scene

-For this simple project, I followed this iOS TableView Tutorial in Swift: http://codingvader.com/
+For this project, I followed the iOS TableView Tutorial in Swift: http://codingvader.com/

 I edited the list of countries in order to get some practice working with strings and arrays.

+Thanks to @endrohat for the tutorial!

 ![alt text](https://user-images.githubusercontent.com/17273470/52533314-5ccc0500-2d32-11e9-8e01-c2f2f8eb5e33.png)